varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/options/composite-contracts.md

 (content:references:american-options-composite-contracts)=
-# Composite Contract Profit Diagrams
+# Composite Contracts at Expiration
 Call and put contracts can be combined to develop composite contract structures with interesting payoff and profit properties.
-Initially let's focus on contracts that have the same underlying asset and the same expiration date.
+Initially let's focus on the behavior of contracts at expiration.

 ```{topic} Outline
 In this lecture we analyze the payoff and profit diagrams of composite option contracts at expiration.
 In particular, we start by introducing the general case of composite contracts, then focus on composite contracts that have a directional bias, and conclude with contracts that are neutral to the direction of the underlying asset.